SvenMichaelKlose/tunix/src/bin/lisp/edit.md

 Entered characters are inserted immediately at the current cursor position.
 Cursor keys move the cursor, backspace and delete keys remove chars and enter opens a new line.
-Removing all character from a line will delete it as well.
+Removing all characters from a line will delete it as well.

 # Commands